hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTToot.class/README.md

-A MTToot is an Object that represents a single Toot.
+A MTToot is an Object that represents a single Toot, also known and referenced as a status or post.

 Instance Variables
 	createdAt:		<String>